chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ## Device Testing

-The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 8, iPad & Samsung Galaxy S21 to ensure that the responsive design worked as intended.
+The website has been viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 8, iPad & Samsung Galaxy S21 to ensure that the responsive design worked as intended.
 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to test the responsiveness on different devices.

 ***